sdiehl/write-you-a-haskell/002_parsers.md

 the fact that our reduction may halt at any level with a Nothing if the expression being reduced has reached a normal form or cannot proceed because the reduction simply isn't well-defined.
-The rules for evaluation are a single step by which an expression takes a single small step one from form to another by a given rule.
+The rules for evaluation are a single step by which an expression takes a single small step from one form to another by a given rule.

 ~~~~ {.haskell slice="chapter3/calc/Eval.hs" lower=19 upper=31}
 ~~~~

-At the toplevel we simply apply the ``nf`` repeatedly until either a value is reached or we're left with an expression that has no well-defined way to proceed.
-The term is "stuck" and the program is an undefined state.
+At the toplevel we simply apply ``eval'`` repeatedly until either a value is reached or we're left with an expression that has no well-defined way to proceed.
+The term is "stuck" and the program is in an undefined state.

 ~~~~ {.haskell slice="chapter3/calc/Eval.hs" lower=33 upper=39}
 ~~~~